-Credit Suisse uses the S&P style letter grading (i.e. AAA to D) for its counterparty/borrower/issuer rating system.
+Credit Suisse uses the S&P style letter grading (i.e. AAA to D) for its counterparty/borrower/issuer rating system for IB counterparties and rating scale of CR01-CR18, with CR18 being the worst for PB counterparties.
 For local regulatory reporting and accounting purposes of the Bank, CRM also assign local rating classifications in accordance with the prescribed asset classification definitions.
 Due to the different methodologies used between the CS and local asset classifications, Credit Suisse avoids the use of a ratings mapping and instead individually classify each in-scope asset at the time of reporting in accordance with the local definitions so as to ensure the accuracy of the local asset classifications.